cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file PDB

-  Command 2: two ways of running 3D-Coffee
+  Command 2: two ways of running 3D-Coffee (under maintenance...)
   $$: t_coffee three_pdb_two_seq.fasta -mode 3dcoffee
   $$: t_coffee three_pdb_two_seq.fasta -method sap_pair,slow_pair -template_file _SELF_

 Using Expresso
 ^^^^^^^^^^^^^^
 To use Expresso, you have different option from an entirely automated procedure to tailored procedure, by selecting either your own structures or by defining different criteria for the template selection.
-The parameters for the template selection are:
+The parameters for the template selection are the following.

  - **-pdb_type**: the type of structure (diffraction "d" or NMR "n")
  - **-pdb_min_cov**: the coverage (% between 0 and 100) between your query sequence and the template
  - **-pdb_min_sim**: the identity (% between 0 and 100) between your query sequence and the template